The National Register of Historic Places

-- 2012 National Register Advisory Committee (NRAC) Meeting Calendar and deadlines for nominations and Study List applications
+- 2017 National Register Advisory Committee (NRAC) Meeting Calendar and deadlines

-- NRAC Meeting Agendas and Minutes, including the pending National Register agenda for the next meeting.
-Agendas for past meetings include properties and districts recommended by the NRAC for nomination to the National Register or placed on the Study List for potential nomination.
-Agendas are in PDF format.
+- NRAC Meeting Minutes and Lists of Approved Properties, including the pending National Register agenda for the next meeting.
+Lists for past meetings include properties and districts recommended by the NRAC for nomination to the National Register and approved for the Study List for potential nomination.
+Minutes include full agendas.

 - Plaques and Markers for National Register properties.